railwayapp/docs/src/docs/guides/nest.md

 title: Deploy a NestJS App
 ---

-[Nest](https://nestjs.com) is a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+[Nest](https://nestjs.com) is a modern Node.js framework designed to create efficient, reliable, and scalable server-side applications.
+Built on top of powerful HTTP server frameworks, it uses Express as the default but also offers seamless support for Fastify for enhanced performance and flexibility.

 This guide covers how to deploy a Nest app to Railway in four ways: